 Recycling & Recovery

 Even at the end-of-life phase, plastics remain a too valuable resource to be simply thrown away.
-If Europe was exploiting the full potential of plastics for recycling and recovery and applying today’s best practices and technologies in an eco-efficient* manner, this would lead to a:
+If Europe was exploiting the full potential of plastics waste still landfilled applying today’s best recycling and energy recovery practices and technologies in an eco-efficient* manner, this could lead to:

-Such improvements will require appropriate actions to ban land filling of plastics and the establishment of recovery-oriented collection schemes.
-These will need to be aligned with modern sorting infrastructure and improved recycling and recovery in order exploit the fullest potential of this precious resource.
-Furthermore with a focus on high quality and market standards this will stimulate markets for the more resource efficient use of end-of-life plastics throughout Europe.
+Such improvements will require appropriate actions to stop landfilling of plastics (and other recyclable and recoverable post-consumer waste) and the establishment of recovery-oriented collection schemes.
+These will need to be aligned with modern sorting infrastructure and improved recycling and recovery processes in order to exploit the fullest potential of this precious resource.
+Furthermore, with a focus on high quality and market standards, this will stimulate markets for the more resource efficient use of end-of-life plastics throughout Europe.